Kilopower

 Potential applications include nuclear electric propulsion and a steady electricity supply for crewed or robotic space missions that require large amounts of power, especially where sunlight is limited or not available.
 NASA has also studied the Kilopower reactor as the power supply for crewed Mars missions.
-During those missions, the reactor would be responsible for powering the machinery necessary to separate and cryogenically store oxygen from the Martian atmosphere for ascent vehicle propellants.
+During those missions, the reactor would provide power for the machinery necessary to separate and cryogenically store oxygen from the Martian atmosphere for ascent vehicle propellants.
 Once humans arrive the reactor would power their life-support systems and other requirements.
 NASA studies have shown that a 40 kWe reactor would be sufficient to support a crew of between 4 and 6 astronauts.

 Description

 The reactor is fueled by an alloy of 93% uranium-235 and 7% molybdenum.
 The core of the reactor is a solid cast alloy structure surrounded by a beryllium oxide reflector, which prevents neutrons from escaping the reactor core and allows the chain reaction to continue.
 The reflector also reduces the emissions of gamma radiation that could impair on-board electronics.
 A uranium core has the benefit of avoiding uncertainty in the supply of other radioisotopes, such as plutonium-238, that are used in RTGs.